-Summer is fast-approaching!
-What could be better than spending opening weekend cruising the Tennessee River on a steamboat or zip lining high above the treetops?
+Summer is fast-approaching, and what could be better than spending opening weekend cruising the Tennessee River on a steamboat or zip lining high above the treetops?
 Start your summer off right with Memorial Day fun in Chattanooga!
+For a full list of events happening over the Memorial Day Weekend, click here.

-Memorial weekend is loaded with live music!
-It all kicks off Friday night at Nightfall, a free music series, featuring a diverse schedule of quality musical entertainment with local openers and national headlining acts.
+Memorial Day weekend is loaded with live music!
+It all kicks off Friday night at Nightfall, a free music series featuring a diverse schedule of quality musical entertainment with local openers and national headlining acts.
 Bring your kids, lawn chairs, pets and friends to enjoy great live music, food and an ice cold beverage in the outdoor social atmosphere of downtown’s Miller Plaza.
 Rock City's Summer Music Weekends are back!
 Enjoy toe-tapping music and southern cuisine at Cafe 7 overlooking beautiful panoramic views.
-Afterwards, head to some of downtown’s favorite music venues for concerts that get you closer to the stage.
+Afterwards, head to some of downtown’s favorite music venues for concerts that get

 Whitewater fun is less than an hour from Chattanooga.
 The Ocoee River is famous for its class III and IV rapids and the location of the 1996 Olympic whitewater events.
 Several outfitters offer cabin rentals should you decide to make it a weekend, and some can even coordinate fly fishing expeditions, rock climbing, caving and kayaking adventures.